antoniokov/replay-table/README.md

 ## Input file
 There's only one csv table format available for now: a column with item names followed by results of each round.
 Here's an example with the 2015–16 Premier League season results:
 ![csv-visual](https://s3-us-west-2.amazonaws.com/replay-table/images/github/csv-visual.PNG)

+We recommend to use comma as separator and UTF-8 as encoding.
 Feel free to download this [csv](https://s3-us-west-2.amazonaws.com/replay-table/csv/football/england/premier-league/2015-2016.csv).

 ## Presets